ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ### Adjust IOPS for a volume with the Custom profile
 {: #adjust-iops-api-block}

-Make a `PATCH /volumes` request and specify the `iops` parameter to adjust the IOPS within a custom IOPS profile band.
+Make a `PATCH /volumes` request and specify the `iops` parameter to adjust the IOPS within a custom volume profile band.

 You can't update the name of the volume and adjust IOPS in the same `PATCH /volumes` request.
 Make two `PATCH /volumes` requests.
 {: note}